mit-han-lab/torchsparse/README.md

 TorchSparse achieves superior mixed-precision training speed compared with MinkowskiEngine, TorchSparse-MLSys and SpConv 2.3.5.
 Specifically, it is **1.16x** faster on Tesla A100, **1.27x** faster on RTX 2080 Ti than state-of-the-art SpConv 2.3.5.
 It also significantly outperforms MinkowskiEngine by **4.6-4.8x** across seven benchmarks on A100 and 2080 Ti.
 Measured with batch size = 2.

+You may find our benchmarks from [this link](https://zenodo.org/records/8311889).
+To access preprocessed datasets, please contact the authors.
+We cannot publicly release raw data from SemanticKITTI, nuScenes and Waymo due to license requirements.

 ## Team